-1. Certificate of Origin: Products made in the United States and shipped from any port must clearly indicate a U.S. address on the certificate, showing the United States as the country of origin.
+1. Certificate of Origin:

+Products made in the United States and shipped from any port must clearly indicate a U.S. address on the certificate, showing the United States as the country of origin.
 It is issued by the U.S. producer or exporter, or Honduran importer.
-In the past, multiple addresses and non-U.S. addresses on documents have caused confusion and delays.
+In the past, multiple addresses and non-U.S. addresses, as well as different signatures on certificates on documents have caused confusion and delays.

 The document also provides the harmonized tariff code of the goods.
-The Certificate of Origin is the document that allows U.S. products to receive preferential tariff treatment under CAFTA-DR. Further information can be found on the GAIN Report for Honduras: Exporter Guide at www.fas.usda.gov.
+The Certificate of Origin is the document that allows U.S. products to receive preferential tariff treatment under CAFTA-DR. Further information can be found on the GAIN Report Exporter Guide for Honduras.